-The primary range of commercial garage door motors we recommend and use in our work is the LR Range by Grifco.
+The primary range of commercial garage door motors our Perth team recommend and use is the LR Range by Grifco.
 This is a range of DC motors which will require an electrician to connect to 3 phase power.
 We recommend this range as it is a particularly great fit for commercial garage doors.
 They are not only great motors, but they also come with a warranty which is valid when used for a commercial application (many motors’ warranty does not apply when the door is used for a commercial application).

 Commercial door dimensions: height & width

-There are 2 tiers of commercial garage door: Light Industrial, and Heavy Industrial.
+There are two tiers of commercial garage doors: light industrial, and heavy industrial.

-Light industrial doors are roller doors and have a maximum height and width of 5 meters by 5 meters.
+Light industrial doors are roller doors and have a maximum height and width of five meters by five meters.

-Heavy industrial doors are roller shutters and are used for those doors over and above the 5-meter height.
+Heavy industrial doors are roller shutters and are used for those doors over and above the 5 metre height.

-That being said, commercial garage doors range from being smaller than residential garage doors to being much larger.
+That being said, our commercial garage doors on offer for Perth businesses range from being smaller than residential garage doors to being much larger.
 Regardless of the commercial application for which you require a garage door, you will likely be able to find a garage door to meet your size requirements.

 Commercial door cost